-Welcome back, now that you’ve seen my favorite room, the kitchen, you can the see the rest of our home renovations!
+Welcome back, now you can the see the rest of the place!

 Bedrooms 1 & 2